 Roast the meatballs for 20 minutes in the oven alongside the vegetables.

-5 Toss everything together and serve.
 In the pasta pot, stir together the roasted vegetables, meatballs, and pasta with the olive oil, lemon juice, and parsley.
 Serve hot.